MaheshSuthar119/Dron_simulation/README.md

+#Problem Statement
-🚁 Drone Simulation
+#🚁 Drone Simulation
+Drones are increasingly used for surveillance, delivery, and research.
+However, simulating their real-time movement, weather conditions, and return paths is challenging.
+This prototype provides a virtual environment to test drone movement with live weather monitoring.

-This project simulates a drone's movement through a set of GPS coordinates uploaded from a CSV file.
+This project simulates a drone's movement through a set of GPS coordinates uploaded from a JSON file.
 The drone moves step by step, tracing its path dynamically, and allows control with Play/Pause buttons.

 🌟 Features
 - [x] Upload CSV File: Load coordinates for the drone's movement.